CrunchyData/postgres-operator-client/docs/content/_index.md

 ### Linux or Mac

-If you downloaded the Linux binary rename the binary from `kubectl-pgo-linux-amd64` to `kubectl-pgo` or if you download the Mac binary rename the binary from `kubectl-pgo-darwin-amd64` to `kubectl-pgo` then move the `kubectl-pgo` binary to `/usr/local/bin` and make it executable by running the following commands:
+If you downloaded the Linux binary, rename the binary from `kubectl-pgo-linux-amd64` to `kubectl-pgo`.
+If you downloaded the Mac binary, rename the binary from `kubectl-pgo-darwin-amd64` to `kubectl-pgo`.
+Once renamed, move the `kubectl-pgo` binary to `/usr/local/bin`, and make it executable by running the following commands:

 ```
 sudo mv /PATH/TO/kubectl-pgo /usr/local/bin/kubectl-pgo